Birdwell, South Yorkshire

 The A61 (Sheffield Road) passes north–south through the length of Birdwell, and at the southern end is Birdwell Roundabout which is the junction between the M1 motorway at Junction 36 and the A61.
 The roundabout also marks the start of the Dearne Valley Parkway, a relatively new dual carriageway which links the M1 at Junction 36 to the A1 at Marr (near Doncaster).

-Birdwell is run under the auspices of Barnsley Metropolitan Borough Council.

 History

-The origins of the village of Birdwell date back to the time of the English Civil War, around 1642, when the village name is first mentioned.
+Although Birdwell was a hamlet in the Worsbrough district, the origins of Birdwell date back to the time of the English Civil War, around 1642, when the name of the small settlement is thought to be first mentioned.

+Birdwell is part of the Parish of Worsbrough St Mary's.
+The 11th century church is situated less than ½ mile away in nearby Worsbrough Village.

+Birdwell was until 1974 part of the Worsbrough Urban District, in the West Riding of Yorkshire.

 In the years following the Second World War, open cast mining took place on much of the land to the northern end of Birdwell, and in some areas the remains of the quarries can still be found.
 Much of the land was subsequently restored to agriculture, mainly pasture with a little low key arable production and since the 1970s was owned by a local farming company.
 A small pocket of woodland called Parkinson Spring survived the mining activity and whilst little is known of its history, the name 'spring' could infer it was coppiced for the production of spring wood.
 The predominantly ancient woodlands of Miller Hill and Wigfield Wood are thought to be remnants of the once extensive woodland of the Wortley Park estate, an area through which the M1 motorway was subsequently built.

 Hangmanstone Depot was the site of Allan Finlay's diesel engine export company Hartwood Exports, where a great number of UK buses and other commercial vehicles ended their lives.

-Birdwell & Hoyland Common railway station, was a railway station on the South Yorkshire Railway's Blackburn Valley Line between Westwood and High Royds.
-The station was intended to serve Birdwell, Pilley and Hoyland Common, although the original chosen site was moved half a mile nearer towards Barnsley to serve the purposes of the Earl of Wharncliffe who was, at that time, sinking Wharncliffe Silkstone Colliery nearby.
-This move away made the station less convenient for most of the population.
+Birdwell & Hoyland Common railway station, was a railway station on the South Yorkshire Railway's Blackburn Valley Line betwixt Westwood and Dovecliffe railway stations.
+Although named after nearby Hoyland Common and Birdwell, the station was built in Tankersley.
+The station was intended to serve Birdwell, Pilley and Hoyland Common, although the original chosen site was moved half a mile nearer towards Barnsley to serve the purposes of the Earl of Wharncliffe who was, at that time, sinking Wharncliffe Silkstone Colliery in nearby Tankersley.
 The station was opened in February 1855, the building having an ornate canopy over its entrance and containing a private waiting room for use by the Earl of Wharncliffe.
 The station was closed on 7 December 1953.

+Nearby coal mines including Barrow Colliery and Rockingham Colliery.